andyfriesen/Helium/README.md

 You can also use the `helium:insert-import` command to insert an import into the top of the current document without losing your current place.

+# New in 0.3

+* I fudged the version on an import.
+Fixed.

 # New in 0.2

 * helium:insert-import can insert an import at the top of the currently open document.